Helping Our Warfighters Own the Electromagnetic Spectrum is Paramount to Their Safety and Success on the Battlefield.

-With adversaries constantly challenging our dominance in cyberspace and the EMS spectrum, these operational environments become increasingly contested and complex.
-Having a reliable upper hand to assure and maintain access, use, fires, and maneuverability within the EMS and across all domains home and abroad—is more necessary than ever before.
+With adversaries constantly challenging our dominance in cyberspace and the EMS spectrum, tactical environments become increasingly contested and complex.
+Having a reliable upper hand to assure and maintain access, use, fires, and maneuverability within the EMS and across all domains home and abroad is more necessary than ever before.

 Intelligence, Information, Cyber, Electronic Warfare and Space systems (I2CEWS) help maintain overmatch against adversaries in these domains, while sharing the spectrum with allies.
-These I2CEWS systems help our warfighters rapidly detect, locate, monitor, and provide real-time analysis of the signal environment for improved situational awareness.
+Our electronic warfare systems help Warfighters rapidly detect, locate, monitor, and provide real-time analysis of the signal environment for improved situational awareness.

-Take our low size, weight, and power hardware for example.
-With these advanced, small-profile sensors, warfighters can easily wear the systems in the field.
+Take our advanced small-profile sensors for example.
+Warfighters can easily wear these systems in the field.
 And with enhanced performance features for rapidly detecting, locating, monitoring, and analyzing signals of interest, warfighters can be confident that the right information will flow to the commanders who need it, when they need it.